walkMedfordiOS/iOSapp/README.md

 # WalkMedford iOS App <img src="https://github.com/walkMedfordiOS/iOSapp/blob/master/WalkMedford_LogoOnly.png" width="50" height="50"/>

 ### Background
 WalkMedford is an iOS app that was developed for the Senior Capstone Project for the Computer Science Degree at Tufts University from September 2018 to May 2019.
-This app was developed for the local government organization WalkMedford of Medford, MA
+This app was developed by [Sam Hollingsworth](https://github.com/samhollingsworth) and [Craig Neubieser](https://github.com/19CraigDN) for the local government organization WalkMedford of Medford, MA.

 <img src="https://github.com/walkMedfordiOS/iOSapp/blob/master/BlankMap.png" alt="Blank map" width="200" height="353"/>